Mariah O'Brien

 Mariah Waterfall O'Brien (born June 25, 1971) is an American interior designer and former actress and model.
 She made her film debut in the drama Gas, Food, Lodging (1992) and later appeared in the horror film Halloween: The Curse of Michael Myers (1995).
 O'Brien also featured in the music video for the 1991 Ozzy Osbourne single No More Tears and appeared on the cover of Alice in Chains' 1992 album Dirt.

 Early life

-O'Brien was born on June 25, 1971, and raised in the small town of Dellroy, Ohio.
-Her parents were hippie musicians, and her middle name Waterfall was based on the Jimi Hendrix song.
-The family later moved to Los Angeles, where O'Brien appeared in local theaters.
+O'Brien was born on June 25, 1971 in Dellroy, Ohio.
+Her parents were musicians, and her middle name Waterfall was based on the Jimi Hendrix song.
+She is a distant relative of actor Edmond O'Brien.
 Her mother is actress Jackie O'Brien, with whom she appeared in the film Together & Alone.
+The family later moved to Los Angeles, where O'Brien appeared in local theaters productions.

 Career

 Acting

 O'Brien has appeared in films such as Gas, Food Lodging, Halloween: The Curse of Michael Myers, Being John Malkovich, Diamonds, Ticker, The Mod Squad, and Some Girl.
 Her television credits include Buffy the Vampire Slayer, Charmed, The Nanny, Once and Again and Courting Alex.
 She appeared as the primary character in the 1991 Ozzy Osbourne music video for "No More Tears".